asifkhan636/subwhisper/README.md

 Subtitle files (`.srt` or `.vtt`) will be written alongside the corresponding videos by default.
 Use `--output-dir` to place them under a separate directory while preserving the videos' relative paths.

+### Voice activity detection (VAD)

+The bundled WhisperX version does not expose VAD through `model.transcribe`.
+If you need to remove silence, either upgrade to a WhisperX release that adds the `vad_filter` argument or run a separate VAD pass via `whisperx.load_vad_model` and `whisperx.detect_voice_activity`, then transcribe only the detected speech segments.

 ## Usage Examples